STAR: SocioTechnical Approach to Red Teaming Language Models: STAR: SocioTechnical Approach to Red teaming

 \subsection{Improving Signal Quality}

-Applying a sociotechnical lens\footnote{A sociotechnical approach is rooted in the observation that AI systems are sociotechnical systems: both humans and machines are necessary in order to make the technology work as intended \citep{selbst_fairness_2019}.
-In the context of red teaming, this entails considering the interplay between different human attackers or annotators with an AI system, as well as societal and systemic structures that influence definitions of harm - such as what ` counts' as a discriminatory stereotype and what does not.}, STAR centers the interplay of human attackers and annotators with the AI system.
-To provide a legitimate and reliable signal, we leverage different types of expertise, employing fact-checkers, medical professionals, and lived experience of generalists from different demographic groups.
+Applying a sociotechnical lens, STAR centers the interplay of human attackers and annotators with the AI system.
+A sociotechnical approach is rooted in the observation that AI systems are sociotechnical systems: both humans and machines are necessary in order to make the technology work as intended \citep{selbst_fairness_2019}.
+In the context of red teaming, this entails considering the social identities of attackers and annotators and how this may influence red teaming results.
+It also entails considering societal and systemic structures that influence definitions of harm - such as what `counts' as a discriminatory stereotype and whose perspectives may be less well-represented in the context of defining such harms.
+Given the socially situated nature of conversational AI systems \citep{sartori2022sociotechnical}, a sociotechnical exploration of their failure modes can shine a light on critical real-world failure modes that may otherwise go undetected.

+STAR introduces a socio-technical perspective to red teaming language models through two key contributions.
+First, its methods highlight how identity groups may be affected differently by an AI system at the point of use, and thus red teaming the harm areas of stereotypes and hate \textbf{with regard to specific demographic groups and intersectionalities}.
+Second, by taking into account the identities and different forms of expertise of red-teamers – defining expertise as lived experiences, in addition to professional and academic expertise – STAR emphasises the importance of taking into account \textit{who} wields influence along different stages of developing an AI system.

+To provide a legitimate and reliable signal (\autoref{background_signal_quality}), we leverage different types of expertise, employing fact-checkers, medical professionals, and lived experience of generalists from different demographic groups.
 To learn from disagreement, we introduce an \textit{arbitration} step to our annotation pipeline.

 \paragraph{Expert- and demographic matching} Experts provide a more reliable and authoritative signal in their domains of expertise.
 This is why we employ raters with fact-checking and medical expertise to annotate relevant rules.
 We extend this logic to lived experience, which constitutes a relevant form of expertise on whether or not a given utterance constitutes hate speech or discriminatory stereotypes against one's own demographic group.
-In addition, affected communities arguably should be prioritised and offer a more legitimate signal in the context of offense against their specific groups.
+In addition, affected communities arguably should be prioritised and offer a more legitimate signal for judging offense against their specific groups.
 Thus all attacks on medical, public interest, or demographic groups are annotated leveraging the relevant form of expertise.